zivtech/Bodiless-JS/packages/bodiless-components/doc/Link.md

 # Link Component

 The Link Component allows you to easily add links to your site.
-Links are used within other components - such as touts, menus, and images to name a few.
+Links are used within other components - such as cards, menus, and images to name a few.

 ## Content Editor Details